 THE POLITICAL DOCTRINE OF SMALL GOVERNMENT HAS ALWAYS BEEN A LIE–NOW IT’S JUST OBVIOUS

 I wrote on this topic seven years ago.
-I thought it was of renewed relevance today as the conservative budget has entered the debate, revealing the true priorities of the Party of Reagan.
+I thought it was of renewed relevance today as the conservative budget is in the debate, revealing the true priorities of the Party of Reagan.

 Originally published, May 10, 2010

 For decades the modern conservative movement has presented itself as favoring small government.
 This message was perfected by Ronald Reagan when he asserted that “government is the problem.”
-Despite the fact that, as president, Reagan did nothing to limit government as attested to by increased government spending and what were, up to that time, record deficits.
+As president, however, Reagan did nothing to limit government as attested to by increased government spending and what were, up to that time, record deficits.
 Reagan also didn’t shirk the prospects of expanding the power of the executive at the expense of democratic principles, as evidenced by the Iran/Contra scandal, mining harbors in Nicaragua and expansion of the so-called “war” on drugs.
 Indeed, the Reagan presidency cannot be defined by his famous mantra and was certainly not an exemplar of small government.
+Quite the opposite.

-Now conservatives would argue that they favor states rights.
+Now conservatives would argue that they favor state’s rights.
 This is not federal intervention and individual states have every Constitutional right to establish their own laws as they see fit.
 That pesky 14th Amendment was never meant to protect ethnic studies programs or protect people who might “reasonably” be in the country illegally.
 But when it comes to regulating the comings and goings of brown people conservatives have no problems with big government initiatives like the Border Fence at the US/Mexico border.
-Despite the fact that one could make a big government criticism of the project, it’s costs, the many breaches, the fact that there’s no real way to determine if it’s working, the Border Fence has broad conservative approval (though it must be noted that the border fence is not universally approved by conservatives, considered wasteful by the Libertarian Party, for instance).
+Despite the fact that one could make a big government criticism of the project, it’s costs, the many breaches, the fact that there’s no real way to determine if it’s working, the Border Fence has broad conservative approval.¹

 The Border Fence is the definition of big government, but this does not compare to the big government/corporate boondoggle known as defense spending.
 What conservative would stand up and suggest that the United States should cut back on defense spending?

 So, too, is the growth of the intelligence industry.
 Conservatives are of a mind to condone massive intelligence and surveillance programs and institutions when it is in the interest of national security.
-They trust the government (as well as the corporations contracted by the government) to conduct this surveillance appropriately in other words, leaving real (read white/Christian/conservative) Americans alone while only targeting those who might be a danger to the United States.
+They trust the government (as well as the corporations contracted by the government) to conduct this surveillance appropriately.
+Arguably, appropriately means leaving real–white/Christian/conservative–Americans alone while only targeting those who might be a danger to the United States–brown/Muslim/left-wing.
 Never mind the long history, mostly documented by liberal historians, of the abuses of such technologies against social movements, social justice leaders and organizations pursuing civil rights, peace and equality.
-Still, national security is national security, and few are the conservatives (again, there are some conservatives who dissent) who will condemn the expansion of the intelligence-industrial complex despite its implications for the Fourth Amendment
+Still, national security is national security, and few are the conservatives who will condemn the expansion of the intelligence-industrial complex despite its implications for the Fourth Amendment

 Still, national defense is important and it is, indisputably, a significant function of the government, as is locking away criminals.
 Conservatives especially own the frame for being tough on crime.
 Mandatory sentencing, three strikes laws, harsher penalties and